luizfelipedasilva678/Simple-Timer-v1/README.md

 # SImple-Timer
-Just a simple timer made with JavaScript, Html and Css
+Just a simple timer made with JavaScript, Html and Css using setInterval without Date object